This review is from the 2022 Edinburgh Fringe; ‘Kathy & Stella’ returns for the 2023 Edinburgh Fringe.

-There is nothing out-there or formally challenging about about ‘Kathy & Stella Solve A Murder!’ and that’s a good thing: sometimes all you need late night at the Fringe is a raucous mini-musical about two lonely women from Hull whose so-so true crime podcast is given an unfortunate boost when a top crime author is murdered on their doorstep.
+There is nothing out-there or formally challenging about ‘Kathy & Stella Solve A Murder!’ and that’s a good thing: sometimes all you need late night at the Fringe is a raucous mini-musical about two lonely women from Hull whose so-so true crime podcast is given an unfortunate boost when a top crime author is murdered on their doorstep.

 We discover that the late Felicia Taylor was in town revisiting the case of the Hull Decapitator serial killer.
 But then her severed head is sent to Kathy and Stella.
 It’s a mixed blessing: on the one hand, their heroine has been brutally murdered.
 On the other hand, this could be the thing that really turns the podcast around.